AshleyF/briefcubing/readme.md

-# Trainer
+# Brief Drills

-Produce random cases across a set of algs.
-Solve them with a Giiker cube.
+Alg trainer producing random cases across alg sets.
+Solve them with a the GiiKER cube.

-The Giiker may be held in any orientation (I even took the stickers off mine!).
+The GiiKER may be held in any orientation (even blank with stickers removed).
 The solution may be any alg that works (even mistakes/corrections).